scaredfinger/dietizme/libs/biz-builder/README.md

 # BizBuilder

-A fluent API for structuring business operations in the DietizMe application.
+A fluent API for structuring business operations in the Otiuming application.
 BizBuilder provides a clean, consistent way to implement complex business logic with validation, context loading, and persistence in a pipeline-like structure.

 ## Key Features